Delegated Information Provision: Maximal Incentive-Compatible Experiments

 The notion and optimality of MIC experiments highlight how the designer may potentially benefit from imposing a restriction despite having a preference for information.
 All MIC experiments are incomparable to one another, by definition of maximality.
 Since MIC experiments are without loss, the designer thus trades-off informativeness about different regions of the state space when choosing among MIC experiments.
 In particular, since the full delegation outcome $F^{\ast}$ is also an MIC experiment, the candidate set of experiments is incomparable to $F^{\ast}$.

 \begin{remark} The experiment $\hat{F}$ in \Cref{lemma:MIC_wlog} Pareto dominates $F$.
-As already noted, the DM and the designer with convex payoffs prefer $\hat{F}$ to $F$ since $F\in\MPC(\hat{F})$.
+The DM and the designer with convex payoffs prefer $\hat{F}$ to $F$ since $F\in\MPC(\hat{F})$.
 Turning to the experimenter, incentive compatibility of $\hat{F}$ implies that the experimenter finds $\hat{F}$ optimal when $\hat{F}$ is given as a restriction.
 In particular, since $F\in\MPC(\hat{F})$, the experimenter prefers $\hat{F}$ to $F$. \end{remark}